How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Video framework for paid social ads

-• Over the years, videos that most people would call “ugly” have consistently performed better than more professional-looking video ads.
+• Over the years, videos that most people would call “ugly” have consistently performed better than professional-looking video ads.
 User-generated content consistently outperforms Madison Avenue creativity because of their authentic appearance.
 In the 1980’s David Ogilvy remarked that “advertising people have an unconscious belief that advertisements have to look like advertisements… They telegraph to the reader, ‘This is only an advertisement.
 Skip it.’”

 • Create an attention-grabbing thumbnail.
 It could be an unusual image from the video, or perhaps contain text that uses the headline formula shared later.